 Discover one of the world's largest independent lending libraries, steeped in history and housing a fascinating and varied collection.

 The London Library hosts free guided tours on weekday evenings offering visitors the opportunity to visit this historic literary oasis in the heart of the capital.
 There's no fear of getting lost as our friendly staff guide you around the mind-boggling 1 million volumes on 17 miles of shelving.
-And this is a very special year to see inside the Library as it celebrates the 175th anniversary since its foundation in 1841.
+There's no better way to beat the Winter blues!

 Are the tours free?